 According To How the West Was Sung: Music in the Westerns of John Ford by

 Kathryn Kalinak, Stan Jones wrote 8 verses for the song “The Searchers.
 Director

 John Ford chose 2 of the verses to be used in his movie.
 She identifies the

 words for verses 1, 2, 7, and 8.

 Thanks, Gene.
 This is very helpful.
-I sent it on to Larry Hopper and he asked me to ask you if you have the book to which you referred (How the West was Sung) and if there are footnotes that might throw some light on the missing verse - in other words, the source of her information.
+I sent it on to Lawrence Hopper and he asked me to ask you if you have the book to which you referred (How the West was Sung) and if there are footnotes that might throw some light on the missing verse - in other words, the source of her information.
 He also wonders if you've tried to match the verses to the continuity (the storyline) to see where each verse would fit it.
 My own suggestion is that you contact the writer, Kathryn Kalinak.
 I've found that writers love to hear from their readers.

 I seem to recall that there was a winter sequence in the film, which I haven't seen in years, which can be tied to the winter verse.
 Also should be noted, especially in the 1st verse used in the film, how smoothly it reads or is spoken / sung where some of the missing verses are not as fluid.

 an order of events concerning the writing, verses, movie making, recordings of